ably/sdk-api-reference/descriptions.md

 ## class JsonObject

-The `JsonObject` object denotes any type or interface in the target language that represents an RFC4627 object or array value respectively.
-Such types serialize to, and may be deserialized from, the corresponding JSON text.
-This object is platform-dependent, typically a Dict-like object.
+Describes any type or interface in the target language that represents an RFC4627 object or array value respectively.
+Such types serialize to, and may be deserialized from, the corresponding JSON text. `JsonObject` is platform-dependent, typically a Dict-like object.

 ## class PushDeviceRegistrations

-The `PushDeviceRegistrations` object is used to manage push notification registrations with Ably.
+Enables the management of push notification registrations with Ably.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|